A Million Love Songs: Music video

 The music video for the song is shot in black and white, and makes use of the "watercolour" video editing effect which effectively blurs the image.
 The video is simple and shows the band performing the song with Barlow at the piano.
 Two versions of the video exist; one has the watercolour effect fading in and out and the other features a hand-drawn cartoon storyline with the members of the band trying to woo an emperor's daughter.
-"A Million Love Songs" was later published on Take That's official YouTube channel in October 2009.
-The video has amassed more than 4,9 million views as of September 2021.